omnipresense/python_plotter/README.md

 pip install numpy matplotlib
 pip install PyQt5 Qt5Agg
 ```
-(Use pip3 if required for your system.)
+(Use pip3 if required for your system.
+May need to ignore QtAgg to install)

 ## Execution
 ```